 HEALTH Like most artists, Leonardo da Vinci, kept a private notebook for notes and sketches as means of documenting ideas and working out details for future works.
 A c.1490 sketch discovered in one of the High Renaissance master’s personal notebooks is Vitruvian Man.
 It is among the artist’s best known works, along with Mona Lisa. and The Last Supper.

 Vitruvian Man by Leonardo da Vinci draws so much attention for several reasons.
-It embodies his skills as a writer, inventor, architect, engineer, mathematician, and amateur anatomist.
-At its essence, this pen and ink technical anatomy drawing validates the theories about human proportions set forth by ancient Roman architect, civil and military engineer Marcus Vitruvius Pollio (81 BC – c.15 AD).
-In his treatise De Architectura, Vitruvius wrote,
+It demonstrates his skills as a writer, inventor, architect, engineer, mathematician, and amateur anatomist.
+This pen and ink technical anatomy drawing validates the theories about human proportions propounded by ancient Roman architect, civil and military engineer Marcus Vitruvius Pollio (81 BC – c.15 AD).
+In his treatise De Architectura, Vitruvius wrote:

 “For the human body is so designed by nature that the face, from the chin to the top of the forehead and the lowest roots of the hair, is a tenth part of the whole height; the open hand from the wrist to the tip of the middle finger is just the same; the head from the chin to the crown is an eighth,… For if a man be placed flat on his back, with his hands and feet extended, and a pair of compasses centered at his navel, the fingers and toes of his two hands and feet will touch the circumference of a circle described therefrom.
 And just as the human body yields a circular outline, so too a square figure may be found from it.”

-While the sketch of Leonardo da Vinci lay hidden in a drawer, other artists like Fra Giovanni Giocondo (1511), Cesare Cesariano (1521), Francesco Giorgi (1525) and Mariano di lacopo (Taccola) made less popular attempts to interprete Vitruvius theories into an illustration.
+While the sketch of Leonardo da Vinci lay hidden in a drawer, other artists made less popular attempts to interpret Vitruvius theories.
+This includes Fra Giovanni Giocondo (1511), Cesare Cesariano (1521), Francesco Giorgi (1525) and Mariano di lacopo (Taccola).

 - 15 Things You Might Not Know About Leonardo da Vinci's 'Vitruvian Man'. mentalfloss.com